nrwl/nx-workshop/docs/lab19/LAB.md

 13. Go to `https://<your-app-name>.herokuapp.com/api/games` - it should return you a list of games.
     <br /> <br />

+14. BONUS: What would a meaningful test be for your new executor?
+Add it to `libs/internal-plugin/src/executors/keroku-deploy/executors.spec.ts`

 ---

 🎓If you get stuck, check out [the solution](SOLUTION.md)